AndrewWren/Front-Page/README.md

 Developed a framework for learning directed acyclic graphs via discrete backpropagation, testing it on synthetic and real data.

-I learnt about discrete backpropagation techniques, and about defining and organising a project of this nature and scale in a short time period.
+I learnt about discrete backpropagation techniques and about combinatoric & continous DAG-finding algorithms.
+I also learnt about defining and organising a project of this nature and scale in a short time period.

 &nbsp;&nbsp;&nbsp;&nbsp;[Thesis repo](https://github.com/DAG-DB/DAG-DB)